infinit/memo/website/templates/pages/docs/src/markdown/reference.md

      bob: r
 ```

+_**NOTE:** To list permissions of files and folders on macOS to which you do not have access, you will need to execute the command with `sudo`.
+This will be fixed in a later release of Infinit._

 #### POSIX mode ####

 Since the Infinit access model is ACL based, the POSIX file mode as displayed by _ls -l_ differs from what you might expect: